Maltby, South Yorkshire: Media

 Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire.
 Television signals are received from the Emley Moor TV transmitter.

 Local radio stations are BBC Radio Sheffield, Heart Yorkshire, Capital Yorkshire, Hits Radio South Yorkshire, Greatest Hits Radio Yorkshire, and Rotherham Radio, a community based station.

 The Rotherham Advertiser is the town's local newspaper.

 Sport

 The ancient game of "beck ball" was revived in the mid-1980s to some success; this is a sort of rugby game, where opposing teams generally fight a turf war in the local stream, Maltby Dike – or Beck as locally known.
 This stream runs through the valley past St Bartholomew's, thence past Maltby Crags, through the Norwoods, through the centre of Roche Abbey, emptying into the River Ryton at Blyth a few miles downstream.
 Below Maltby, the stream has also been referred to as the 'Comwell'.
 Near to Roche Abbey is Sandbeck Hall, the home of the Earl of Scarborough.

 Maltby's local football team is Maltby Main F.C., which was established in 1916 and plays at Muglet Lane.
 In 2024, the band Bring Me the Horizon, whose drummer Matt Nicholls is from Maltby, designed and sponsored a new kit for the team.

+Maltby has a local sword dancing team (Maltby Sword Dancers, prev.
+Maltby Phoenix Sword) which dates back to the early 1900s.
+The team is mixed gender and age, the current iteration forming in 2005.
+The team were based in Maltby until 2024, when they relocated to The Red Hart in Blyth.
+The team dances both Rapper Sword Dancing and Longsword Dancing.